 Can't find the answers you're looking for - contact our friendly support team.

-The Skills Awareness course is made up of three sections (Visual Search, Hazard Perception and Risk Management) with the skills you learn in one being built on in the following sections.
+The course is made up of three sections (Visual Search, Hazard Perception and Risk Management) with the skills you learn in one being built on in the following sections.
 Within these three sections you'll be presented with four different styles of trials.

-As you progress through the trials in each section we'll update your progress in a couple of places.
+As you progress through the scenarios in each section we'll update your progress in a couple of places.
 The sections each have progress counters showing how far through that section you are and there's a full course progress bar (green) running across the bottom of the window.

-When you answer each trial we'll let you know how you did.
+When you answer each scenario we'll let you know how you did.
 Get it right and we'll show you what skills you've just used and you'll see your skill level improve.
-Get it wrong and we'll give you a hint about the trial that will help when you return later to retry it.
+Get it wrong and we'll give you a hint about the scenario that will help when you return later to retry it.
 If you want to watch the video again now you can, you won't be asked the questions again for the review though.

 When you've finished the course fully you'll see the course completion screen with your results covering your overall score and your skills breakdown.
 You need to achieve the level of at least a 3-star driver to obtain your certificate.
 Your employer however, may require you to reach a higher rating.
 Regardless of your star rating you can return to the course and retry any trials that you failed previously.
 You can retry as many times as you like, but once you reach 100% you're done.